 Responsible for recognising the potential for or signs of client harm, abuse or neglect, including poor clinical practice, reporting all such concerns and taking all reasonable steps to protect the client.
 Responsible for identifying and reporting concerns regarding the safeguarding of children who may be at risk.

 Undertakes risk assessment and risk management for individual clients and provides specialist advice to other professionals on psychological aspects of risk assessment and risk management.

-Please see Job description and person spec for full details
+Please see job description and person spec for full informationAbout us

 Black Country Healthcare NHS Foundation Trust provides specialist mental health, learning disability, and community healthcare services for the population of the Black Country.